Norwegian-Vikings/asa-server-tools/CONTRIBUTING.md

-# Contribute to ARK Server Tools
+# Contribute to ASA Server Tools

 This is an open source project, so feel free to fork it, improve it and send pull requests!